HeardLibrary/workshops/Spatial/README.md

 ## Goals

-In this session, we will look at how graphs can be incorporated with spatial data to produce intersting applications.
+In this session, we will look at how graphs can be incorporated with spatial data to produce interesting applications.

 ## Links